Last edited: 7/28/2021

 Poké Is the main currency In PMU.
-You’ll want a lot of It to get useful Items from players, buy supplies for standard dungeoning, or maybe you want to be on the leaderboard for top richest.
-Whether you’re new or old you may not know where to start so that’s what this guide Is for.
+You’ll want a lot of It to buy useful Items from players, supplies for dungeoning, or maybe you want to be on the leaderboard for top richest.
+Whether you’re new or old you might not know where to start and that’s what this guide Is for.

-Why?
-Well, I’ve wanted to make a guide on the forums.
+I’ve just had the drive to make a guide on the forums.
 In fact, I was working on a different one before this but alas here I am.
-This guide Is reminiscent of the much older Poké guide I read long ago, made by Bless How to make EASY MONEY.
-It was already outdated when I joined, nonetheless I ended up enjoying the guide and Its charm, It sorta Inspired me.
-So, I want to make a new guide fitting for
+This guide Is reminiscent of the much older Poké guide I read long ago, made by Bless: How to make EASY MONEY.
+It was already outdated when I joined, but I ended up enjoying reading It anyway as It had charm and gave me Inspiration.
+So, I wanted to make a new guide fitting for

-these uncertain times the much different economy and changes overall.
-I tried to make my guide more Informational In ways so be prepared for walls of texts.
+these uncertain times the much different economy and changes to PMU overall.

 I want to make a section specifically for If you’re new like Bless’ guide.
 The “early game grind” Is notorious for being…grindy.
-What can you do to get a head start?
-There’s no definite method since you’re doing basically anything to get a bit of Poké.
+There’s no definite ”great” method to earning money In this phase since you’re doing basically everything for Poké.

 For the obvious, always pick up Poké you see on the ground ( In dungeons, not when someone Is making a trade In town >_> ), sell anything you do not want/need to NPC merchants/Kecleon Shops.
 Boxes are sometimes dropped by Pokémon when you defeat them.
 Players often sell these (100 ) unless they collect/are looking for the family Items In these specific boxes.
 In dungeons with Mystery Eggs, If you don’t need them you can still pick them up and trade them to a Togekiss In a bazaar for a NIfty Box.
 You can sell those boxes or open them to get a random type Diamond.
 These Diamond Items Increase power of moves of that type however It’s single use and only lasts on the map used on, so they’re better off sold for 500 Poké each, which can be a lot as a new player If you keep getting these and selling them.

 Sour Root Cave, the first dungeon where you can get an HM, can get a surprising amount with luck, despite Its difficulty.
 Firstly, once you get HM Cut the first time you can sell additional HMs for 500 Poké.
 The end room has a box which you can sell or open for the chance of a Silver Powder which sells for 500 Poké too, as well as the 2nd boss of the dungeon possibly dropping a Silver Leaf, also selling for 500.
-I’d make my money spamming for the HMs back then.
+For a short time In my earliest days, this Is how I’d make my money.

 Seafoam Cove Is a fairly easy dungeon where you’re guaranteed to get 600 Poké at the end which might not be much but It can amount to more considering the eggs there, and sometimes Water Stones spawn In water, which sell for 1000.

 Mt.
-Skylift; It Is popular for training 20-30s and the Fly HM but It’s also the earliest dungeon where you can get a Fossil ( another thing I’ll touch on later ).
-These are hidden so you’ll need a way to uncover hidden Items or Pick Up *foreshadowing* but for a new player If you’re lucky you’ll get a very good amount for that point In game If you sell It to a player.
+Skylift; It Is popular for training 20-30s and HM Fly but It’s also the earliest dungeon where you can get a Fossil ( another thing I’ll touch on later ).
+These are hidden so you’ll need a way to uncover hidden Items or Pickup *foreshadowing* but for a new player If you’re lucky you’ll get a good amount for that point In game If you sell It to a player.
 Other than that Mt.
 Skylift can spawn Honey and since It’s an HM dungeon, you can sell extra HMs like In Sour Root.

-So you saw me mention Honey In the first section ( If you read It ).
-What’s so special about It?
 When you use Honey In a dungeon, It’ll spawn about 5 Pokémon.
 This Is useful to people when they are training for levels or trying to hunt for shinies or recruits.
 Since Honey Is consumable you need a lot and thus that Is why players like to stock up on them.
 This makes It one of the best methods for Poké as there’s always someone who wants Honey.
-Honey nowadays goes for 500 to 1000, or less than 1500 Poké.
-Specifically < 1500 because there’s a Combee merchant In Tanren City who sells It for just that much.
+Honey nowadays goes for 500 to 1000, or less than 1250 Poké.
+Specifically < 1250 because there’s a Combee merchant In Tanren City who sells It for just that much.
 If you sell for over that you’re basically scamming people.

-How can you get a lot of Honey?
-The most efficient way Is using the Ability Honey Gather.
-When you enter a dungeon floor with the Pokémon that has the Ability, you have a chance to get Honey and It appears In the first available slot of your bag.
+The most efficient way to get Honey Is using the Ability Honey Gather.
+When you enter a dungeon floor as the Pokémon with the Ability, you have a chance to get Honey and It appears In the first available slot of your bag ( held Item doesn’t affect anything ).
 Spam rushing dungeons with Honey Gather can get you a ton In little time.
-Note that It depends on level, so you get max chances at level 100.
+Honey Gather depends on level, so you get max chances at level 100, being 25% whenever It activates.

 There are 4 Pokémon that get the Ability Honey Gather: